Q&A: Britain’s OK of COVID-19 vaccine sparks speedy debate

 DID UK REGULATORS MOVE TOO FAST?

 Dr. June Raine, the Medicines and Healthcare Products Regulatory Agency’s, said people should be absolutely confident that “no corners have been cut.”
-British experts reviewed more than 1,000 pages of information, including raw data, on safety, quality and effectiveness before deciding to give temporary authorization for the Pfizer/BioNTeach vaccine’s use, she said.
+British experts reviewed more than 1,000 pages of information, including raw data, on safety, quality and effectiveness before deciding to give temporary authorization for the Pfizer/BioNTech vaccine’s use, she said.

 But that doesn’t mean regulators take the same approach everywhere.